-Mr. Goibuchi I have another question.
-I have an impression that both Mr. Samith and Ms. Lin organize parties and many events with a strong intention to make connections with a lot of people and to ask for their participation.
-I would like to know more of your ideas how to make people become from a mere participant to a more deeply involved volunteer or staff member.
-This is actually a challenge for Japanese civil activities and nonprofit organizations and therefore I would like to have some good ideas from you.
+Goibuchi/ I have another question.
+I have the impression that both Mr. Samith and Ms. Lin organize parties and many events with the strong intention of making connections with a lot of people and asking for their participation.
+I would like to know more of your ideas on how to make people move from being a mere participant to a more deeply-involved volunteer or staff member.
+This is actually a challenge for Japanese civil activities and nonprofit organizations, and therefore I hope to get some good ideas from you.

-Ms. Lin When we first opened our office and moved in, we made the local residents surprised because there were so many people in wheelchairs and they were not very happy with us.
-But then in our office we organized many parties with many different themes that would be interesting to normal people too, such as a food party this week, movie showing events, BBQ parties, etc. Usually eating events are very popular and everybody wants to come.
-Not only limited to my own community, but together with the related five centers we have organized campaigns to go around regions outside Taipei City over the last ten years.
-Persons with disabilities got together and we did volunteer activities too.
+Lin/ When we first opened our office and moved in, we surprised the local residents, as there were so many persons in wheelchairs, and they were not comfortable with us.
+But then in our office we organized many parties with many different themes that were interesting to normal people too, such as a food party this week, movie viewing, BBQ parties, etc. Eating events usually are very popular and everybody wants to come.
+Not only within my community, but together with the related five centers, we have organized campaigns to travel around regions outside Taipei City over the last 10 years.
+Persons with disabilities got together, and we did volunteer activities too.

-Mr. Samith In a case of Cambodia, we have been organizing a half-day event for persons with disabilities called “TRY.”
-University students, volunteers, and local residents participate.
-Japanese friends also come to participate in this event and this is a good opportunity for us to make new friends.
-Apart from that, I give lectures in a university.
-If I make some connections there, I go and visit their offices to meet them and to create a new network there.
-I take these activities as opportunities to let everybody know about persons with disabilities as well as independent living and also to look for personal assistants.
-And I do these in collaboration with governmental institutions and local residents.
+Samith/ In Cambodia, we have organized half-day events for persons with disabilities called “TRY.”
+University students, volunteers, and local residents take part.
+Japanese friends also come to join in this event, which is a good opportunity for us to make new friends.
+Apart from this, I give lectures at a university.
+If I make some connections there, I visit the staff in their offices to meet them and to create a new network there.
+I take these activities as opportunities to let everybody know about persons with disabilities and independent living and also to look for personal assistants.
+And I do this in collaboration with governmental institutions and local residents.

-Mr. Goibuch I also would like to ask Ms. Hara some comments as to creating opportunities for more participation.
+Goibuch/ I also would like to ask Ms. Hara to comment about creating opportunities for more participation.

-Ms. Hara Actually I had a glimpse of hard works and difficulties that Ms. Lin and Mr. Samith have faced when organizing and preparing such events.
-But you two enjoy doing it and I am sure that surrounding people are watching your way.
-It does not matter whether you have disabilities or not, when something looks fun, naturally people would come and join.
-You enjoy connecting to people, therefore people get involved more and more.
-I heard that in Taiwan office every time new young people are getting involved as personal assistants and they are working very passionately.
-Probably they get to know each other through such fun events.
-I thought doing things that are enjoyable for yourself is the key to get other people involved.
+Hara/ Actually I have had a glimpse of the hard work and difficulties that Ms. Lin and Mr. Samith have faced when organizing and preparing such events.
+But you two enjoy doing it, and I am sure that surrounding people are watching your ways.
+It does not matter whether you have disabilities or not, when something looks fun, people naturally come and join in.
+You enjoy connecting with people, therefore people get involved more and more.
+I heard that in the Taiwan office new young people are getting involved as personal assistants, and they are working very passionately.
+They probably get to know each other through such fun events.
+I think that doing things that are enjoyable for yourself is the key to getting other people involved.

-Mr Goibuchi That it is fun to be with is an important factor.
-I guess through such activities, two of you are creating relationship with other people and creating places for them to be.
+Goibuchi / That it is fun is an important factor.
+I guess through such activities, two of you are creating relationships with other people and creating places for them to fill.
 Now we would like to receive questions from the audience.